BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 In previous versions of the app it was possible to directly record and save the streaming audio.
 However, I have found it more practical to use a third-party software for this, it also allows us to record a single sound-file for the entire experimental session, not having to restart it if we refresh the page or change the Resonance Player's settings.

-For this, use Audacity to record the Windows WASAPI if you are on PC, or a combination of SoundFlower and Audacity on a Mac.
+For this, use Audacity to record the Windows WASAPI if you are on PC, or a combination of SoundFlower and QuickTime on a Mac.

 ### Signals, Ranges, Tracks and Inputs